gaibz/exsvel/README.md

 - [ ] `command.js` generate action with model (For faster CRUD)
 - [ ] `command.js` generate action with middleware (For simplicity auth)
 - [ ] create driver for parsing HTTP GET query
+- [ ] make auth system with JWT in middleware